Kienzle, Dr Benjamin

 - Relations between Europe & Iran and between Europe & India

-Dr Kienzle is happy to offer PhD supervision in all areas related to his research interests.
+Dr Kienzle is happy to offer PhD supervision in the following broad subject areas:

 Previously, he was the Marie Curie Fellow at CSSS, where he implemented his EU-NONPROLIF project, a two-year, research-only fellowship project funded by the 7th Framework Programme of the European Commission.
 The project analyzed the increasing interaction between the European Union and international non-proliferation institutions in the field of nuclear and chemical weapons.
 Before joining King’s College, Dr Kienzle was a postdoctoral researcher at the Institut Barcelona d’Estudis Internacionals, where he coordinated the DYNAMUS project financed by the Spanish Ministry of Science and Innovation.
 The project examined the dynamics of the multilateral system, in particular the interaction between the European Union and global institutions.